 Dumb and Dumber, of course, are Joe and Peter – different storylines, different kinds of stupidity.
 For those of you unfamiliar with the Darwin Awards, check them out.
-They are “awarded” posthumously to people who do the human race the favour of taking themselves out of the gene pool by killing themselves in some spectacularly stupid way.
+They are “awarded” posthumously to people who do the human race the favour of taking themselves out of the gene pool.
+To be eligible, you must kill yourself in some spectacularly stupid way.
 I thought of them often while watching this week.

 The scene.
 The breathtaking beauty of a lake in the Lake District on a cold winter night.
 White sailboat reflecting off the water in the moonlight.
 Onboard, Joe putting his “solution to all our problems” into effect.
 His cold hands fumble with the dinghy rope as he’s trying to tie it onto the sailboat.
 He drops it.
 The dinghy floats away free.
 He has to get it back; it’s the key to his floating away free.
 He uses an oar to retrieve it, almost gets it.
 The sail comes around and knocks him overboard.

 He flails in his heavy clothes.
 The boat sits in the background, serene on the silvery water.
 Picture postcards of a cold beauty, except for the roiling water in the foreground.
 Joe struggling.
 He manages to swim back to the boat.
 He’s going to make it!
 But how will he get away?
 It’ll be only him and the Gail Force, not him and the dinghy to Ireland.
 And his hands let go and he slips down the side into the water.
 And keeps sinking.